cmnstmntmn/parcel-plugin-css-pretransform/README.md

 Parcel will automagically require it during processing.

-If you have postcss-imports installed already then you can confirm it works by running `parcel build --detailed-report my.css` before and after:
+If you have postcss-import installed already then you can confirm it works by running `parcel build --detailed-report my.css` before and after:

 ```